Battle lines drawn over Ginsburg vacancy as Trump teases weekend announcement

 Trump's past two Supreme Court appointments -- Justices Brett Kavanaugh and Neil Gorsuch -- filled in for Republican-appointed Justices Antonin Scalia and Anthony Kennedy.
 That means they did not significantly tip the balance of the court.
 Nevertheless, Democrats indicated that they intended to filibuster Gorsuch, prompting McConnell to nuke the Supreme Court filibuster, and resisted the Kavanaugh confirmation every step of the way in what became one of the ugliest episodes in modern American political history.

-Now Trump and McConnell are intending to confirm a successor to Ginsburg--a former ACLU general counsel who was one of the hardest fighters for women's rights in the 20th Century, a Clinton-appointed, rock-solid liberal, "The Notorious R.B.G.," an unlikely pop-culture icon revered on the left the same way the right reveres Ronald Reagan.
+Now Trump and McConnell are intending to confirm a successor to Ginsburg: A former ACLU general counsel who was one of the hardest fighters for women's rights in the 20th Century.
+A Clinton-appointed, rock-solid liberal.
+"The Notorious R.B.G.," an unlikely pop-culture icon revered on the left the same way the right reveres Ronald Reagan.

 So Democrats are already in open revolt.